sathyarajv/sharpagi/README.md

 ## Description

-SharpAGI is a C# library based on the BabyAGI project by [@yoheinakajima].
+SharpAGI is a C# library for creating and using Task-Driven Autonomous Agents in dotnet.

 ## Quickstart